pymc-devs/pymc-examples/myst_nbs/variational_inference/normalizing_flows_overview.myst.md

 Formulae can be composed as a string, e.g. `'scale-loc'`, `'scale-hh*4-loc'`, `'planar*10'`.
 Each step is separated with `'-'`, and repeated flows are defined with `'*'` in the form of `'<flow>*<#repeats>'`.

-Flow-based approximations in PyMC3 are based on the `NormalizingFlow` class, with corresponding inference classes named using the `NF` abbreviation (analogous to how `ADVI` and `SVGD` are treated in PyMC3).
+Flow-based approximations in PyMC are based on the `NormalizingFlow` class, with corresponding inference classes named using the `NF` abbreviation (analogous to how `ADVI` and `SVGD` are treated in PyMC).

 Concretely, an approximation is represented by: